jonasbn/perl-test-timer/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

+You might think, that this is one crazy checklist, but it is just as much written for the maintainer of the involved software :-)